-Here at HomeoAnimal, it’s our mission to provide natural treatments that work.
-We have worked hard at creating PIPTOPET : a broadband antiviral and antibiotic natural remedy designed to not only boost your pup’s immune system, but also to reduce occurrences of secondary infections.
+Here at HomeoAnimal, it’s our mission to provide natural products for animals.
+We have worked hard at creating PIPTOPET : a broadband antiviral and antibiotic natural product designed to not only boost your pup’s immune system.
+A strong immune system can also help to reduce occurrences of secondary infections.

 While a cancer diagnosis is never easy to deal with, having all the information can make it easier.
 I hope the information above proves helpful in your pup’s fight against cancer!